edelooff/variable-scope/content/python/hexagon-tiling-part2.rst

     One of the better results after a dozen runs.
 Random coloring is a nice idea, but something to restrict the range of hue or saturation would greatly improve the result.

-The code to generate the tiling remains roughly the but now uses the :py:`create_canvas()` function that we defined in the previous section.
+The code to generate the tiling remains roughly the same, but now uses the :py:`create_canvas()` function that we defined in the previous section.
 The number of rows to draw is still very much a *known* value, something we shall deal with first.

 How many rows to fill a canvas